guiyuanju/pm/README.md

-# pm -- An Code Project Manager Written in Rust
+# pm -- A Code Project Manager Written in Rust

 A small project manager tool that helps you query and create projects based on custom template quickly.